Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 [Install NodeRED on your Raspberry Pi](https://nodered.org/docs/getting-started/local)

 #### Flows
 Many of the flows used can be found in [my collection at nodered.org](https://flows.nodered.org/collection/RV7rLt9tjepZ).
-Here only the different funcitonality NodeRED has provided me will be discussed.
-Details are provided how the specific flow works are on [my NodeRED page](https://flows.nodered.org/user/Alextros00).
+Here the general functionality of each flow will be described and more details(and the flow itself:) are provided on [my NodeRED page](https://flows.nodered.org/user/Alextros00).

 ##### Functionality
 Light Control: lights can be controlled through a Telegram command, a button by the lamp, a button on my NodeRED Dashboard, and a webhook on my phone's home screen